-Eight of these are owned by North Dorset District Council – please follow the link to find out more information about the car parks.
+There are 10 council car parks in Blandford Forum, owned by Dorset Council.
+Please follow the link to find out more information about the car parks.

-https://www.dorsetforyou.gov.uk/travel-dorset/roads-and-driving/parking Information about parking from DCC.
+https://www.dorsetcouncil.gov.uk/parking/find-a-carpark/find-a-car-park.aspx#/ Information about parking from DC.

 http://www.traffweb.dorsetforyou.com/ Map that shows on-street parking restrictions currently in place.